Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: Introduction

+In particular, the independence from $K$ offers a significant advantage for open systems with large $K$; e.g., in the presence of collective decay, $K$ scales exponentially regarding the number of system qubits $n$~\cite{Peng2024-Random}.
+A similar independence of the parameter $m$ can be found in random compilers for closed systems such as qDRIFT and subsequent studies~\cite{Campbell2019-qDRIFT,Wan2022-tx}.
+Although very recent randomization approaches for Lindblad simulation in Refs.~\cite{Peng2024-Random, Chen2024-RandomThermal} have similar features, they do not achieve the logarithmic gate complexity for $\varepsilon$.
+Beyond the parameter scaling, we confirm the impact of the improvements via the numerical analysis in the practical parameter region in Section~\ref{sec:main-numeric}.

+Our algorithms are based on Taylor expansion of the dynamical map $e^{t\mathcal{L}}$ via the transfer matrix representation of superoperators (i.e., a linear map on the space of linear operators)~\cite{wood2011tensor,Nielsen2021gatesettomography}.
+Notably, we naturally expand the sum of the Hamiltonian $H$ (Eq.~\eqref{main:H_L}) and $K$ dissipation processes, with the help of the matrix representation.
+Then, we write the Taylor expansion as a linear combination of superoperators, each of which is composed of at most $\mathcal{O}(\log(1/\varepsilon))$-th power of minimal components; i.e., a single Pauli rotation and a single jump process, by truncating Taylor series.
+Note that, although each of the minimal components can be prepared at a cost independent of $m$ and $K$, the total number of components is prohibitively large.

+To avoid this issue, which can be interpreted as the curse of dimensionality, we employ Monte Carlo sampling that randomly compiles superoperators according to their coefficients.
+The coefficients must be rescaled on the total norm for random sampling, which introduces an additional sampling overhead.
+However, naive Taylor expansion does not support the random sampling because the total norm exponentially diverges as $e^{\mathcal{O}(t)}$, leading to an exponential sampling overhead.
+One of our main contributions lies in the discovery of the new decomposition of $e^{t\mathcal{L}}$ that enables the random compilation by suppressing the norm, whose value can be close to 1, without compromising the advantages (i.e., the exponentially fast convergence) of Taylor expansion.
+In addition, each component in the decomposition can be efficiently and exactly simulated on circuits without doubling the target system qubits, by the new techniques introduced below and in Section~\ref{subsubsec:exactefficient_dissipation} and~\ref{subsubsec:lcs_main}.

-To realize each dissipative process with a single jump on a quantum circuit, we develop an improved version of the method via LCU combined with OAA invented by Ref.~\cite{Cleve2016-yj}.
-This requires minimal-size ancilla qubits for a general single jump process, given by at most $3 + \lceil \log_2 M \rceil$ qubits.
-Although the previous method introduces approximation errors, our improved version allows for the exact simulation of jump processes thanks to an error recovery operation.
-Finally, by averaging the (weighted) measurement outputs from these randomized circuits, we can estimate the expectation value with a constant sampling overhead (more precisely, its value can be close to $1$).
+We introduce two key developments to realize the algorithm.
+Firstly, to suppress the norm of coefficients in the Taylor expansion, we develop a method to simulate the dissipative process on a quantum circuit that is an improved version of the method via LCU combined with OAA invented by Ref.~\cite{Cleve2016-yj}.
+The previous method can also compress the norm, but it introduces approximation errors that would deteriorate the circuit depth.
+Our improved version allows for the exact simulation of dissipative processes thanks to an error recovery operation.
+Also, this method requires only the minimal-size ancilla qubits for a general single jump process, given by at most $3 + \lceil \log_2 M \rceil$ qubits.